mrkutly/endless-syncopation/README.md

 Many drummers are intimately familiar with Ted Reed's _Progressive Steps to Syncopation for the Modern Drummer_.
 I'm sure many (like me), have played the eighth note exercises so much that they have memorized them.

-The Ted Reed Syncopation Bot allows drummers (or anyone else) to randomly generate up to 500 measures of syncopation exercises to re-introduce the challenge of sight reading into their practice.
+This site allows drummers (or anyone else) to randomly generate up to 500 measures of syncopation exercises to re-introduce the challenge of sight reading into their practice.